mschurr/rpccrushparty/README.md

 * Set up a MySQL database and execute `structure.sql`
 * Place the configuration information in `config-template.php` and rename the file to `config.php`
 * Run the development server for testing `php -S localhost:80 server.php`
+* Deploy using HipHop `./hhvm.sh` or any PHP-enabled web server

 Requirements:
 * Composer